German foreign minister calls for better control of EU's borders

 "However, irrespective of this, it is important that we have more control again over who is entering and leaving Europe," Steinmeier said in an interview with newspapers in the Funke Medien Group.

-Earlier this month, the European Union said it would nearly treble its spending on frontier defense and create a new 1,500-strong rapid reaction force under proposals to tackle the migration crisis.
+Earlier this month, the European Union said it would nearly treble its spending on frontier defence and create a new 1,500-strong rapid reaction force under proposals to tackle the migration crisis.
+[L8N14434L]

 (Reporting by Caroline Copley; Editing by Mark Trevelyan)